gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 - Thus, mapping out at the start from a high-level what are the existing components and which component calls out to which other component is invaluable in that regard, but also for establishing a rough roadmap for the rewrite, and reporting on the progress ("3 components have been rewritten, 2 left to do!").
 - Port the code comments from the old code to the new code if they make sense and add value
 - If you can use automated tools (search and replace, or tools operating at the AST level) to change every call site to use the new implementation, it'll make your reviewers very happy, and save you hours and hours of debugging because of a copy-paste mistake
 - Since Rust and C++ basically only can communicate through a C API (I am aware of experimental projects to make them talk directly but we did not use those), it means that each Rust function must be accompanied by a corresponding C function signature, so that C++ can call it as a C function.
 I recommend automating this process with [cbindgen](https://github.com/mozilla/cbindgen).
-I have encountered some limitations with it but it's very useful, especially to keep the implementation (in Rust) and the API (in C) in sync, or if your teammates are not comfortable with C. I added the call to `cbindgen` to CMake so that rebuilding the C++ project would automatically run `cbindgen`.
+I have encountered some limitations with it but it's very useful, especially to keep the implementation (in Rust) and the API (in C) in sync, or if your teammates are not comfortable with C. I added the call to `cbindgen` to CMake so that rebuilding the C++ project would automatically run `cbindgen` as well as `cargo build` for the right target in the right mode (debug or release) for the right platforms (`--target=...`).
+DevUX matters!
 - When rewriting a function/class, port the tests for this function/class to the new implementation to avoid reducing the code coverage each time
 - Make the old and the new test suites fast so that the iteration time is short
 - When a divergence is detected (a difference in output or side effects between the old and the new implementation), observe with tests or within the debugger the output of the old implementation (that's where the initial Git tag comes handy) in detail so that you can correct the new implementation.
 Some people even develop big test suites verifying that the output of the old and the new implementation are exactly the same.